-United States of Tara (Seasons 1–3 on Hulu)
+United States of Tara (Seasons 1–3 on Showtime)

 Writer Diablo Cody (Juno, Jennifer’s Body) took a swing at TV with 2009 Showtime dramedy United States of Tara, starring international treasure Toni Collette.
 Tara (Collette) is a suburban mom with dissociative identity disorder, a condition that leaves her randomly switching between four wildly different personalities.
 One of the kids: future Captain Marvel Brie Larsen.